 Materials for Activity

-- A variety of dress-up clothes, for both genders and gender neutral items, including a variety of scarves and pieces of cloth to supplement dress-up clothes
+- Dress-up clothes, including highly gendered clothing such as princess gear and hardhats as well as gender neutral items and a variety of scarves and pieces of cloth to supplement dress-up clothes

 Preparation for Activity

-- Set out the clothes for easy viewing.
+- Set out the clothes for easy viewing and access.